 4. Train with a Coach or Another Athlete

-Coach Neilsen gave him a set of workouts that were easy to manage while still improving his performance.
+For example, coach Eric Neilsen motivated Chris Hague to overhaul his swim training after he moved from sunny California to wintery Canada.
+Coach Neilsen gave him a set of workouts that Chris could manage easily while still improving his performance.

 Remote Swim Coaching